 It is true that the Exploitation narrative tells an important truth about the world.
 There are unequal power relations; the powerful will always take advantage of their power and, as Marx taught us, the Industrial Revolution enhanced, at least initially, the opportunity for exploitation.
 But let the record show that the worst exploitations in history were probably the exploitations committed by totalitarian governments in the 20th century in their attempts to realize vast social visions in what amounted to social architecture projects.
 Big government is not the answer to exploitation.
 Every government, especially revolutionary government, learns to “see like a state” and comes to regard its people as mere subjects, to be moved around the national chessboard like pawns to serve the needs of the state.
 Governments must let people be people.

 People made subordinate to and dependent upon the state are easier to control and to exploit.
 The same applies in business.
-Though businessmen develop a culture of trustworthiness in their relations with each other and with their customers they have shown, in their development of plantation slavery and the factory system, that they are capable of using humans as mere resources rather than coequal members of human society.
-Corporate mass-production methods are also a way of simplifying the production process so that it is no longer controlled by artisans but management, with production no longer performed by skilled workers but by replaceable unskilled workers; the modern mass-production system, Taylorism, disempowers skilled workers and empowers managers and scientifically trained technicians.3
+Though businessmen develop a culture of trustworthiness in their relations with each other and with their customers they have shown, in their development of plantation slavery and the factory system, that they are capable of using humans as mere mechanical cogs rather than coequal members of human society.
+Corporate mass-production methods are also a way of simplifying the production process so that it is no longer controlled by artisans but management, with production no longer performed by skilled workers but by replaceable, interchangeable unskilled workers; the modern mass-production system in Taylorism disempowers skilled workers and empowers managers and scientifically trained technicians.4

 Of course, they realize, the dominion of mankind over nature was not invented by Bacon and the Enlightenment; it was already apparent in the “Jewish creation narrative and the religion of Olympia.”
 The notion of man’s God-given dominion over the world is merely intensified in the Enlightenment.